Wisconsin Death Trip: Legacy

-In the years following its publication, Wisconsin Death Trip developed a cult following and has been cited as an inspiration for numerous other works of music, literature, and film.
+In the years following its publication, Wisconsin Death Trip developed a cult following; the book has also been cited as an inspiration for numerous other works of music, literature, and film.

 The book inspired a number of musical works, including the opera Black River by Conrad Susa, which was composed in 1975 and revised 1981; the 1999 "dramatic cantata" Songs of Madness and Sorrow by Daron Hagen; and the 1999 album Wisconsin Death Trip by the industrial metal band Static-X. British post-punk band Echo & the Bunnymen used photographs from the book as artwork for their 2001 album Flowers, as well as its singles.
 A song performed by Jerry Joseph was inspired by the title of the film.
 Most recently, the book was adapted into a bluegrass/roots-rock opera by Tim Raphael and composer Jeff Berkson, which had its world premiere at Georgetown University's Davis Performing Arts Center on February 1, 2008.
 The soundtrack for the film adaptation of the book features original music by DJ Shadow and John Cale.

 The Australian author Rod Jones cites Wisconsin Death Trip as an inspiration for his novel Billy Sunday, and the American author Robert Goolrick also cites it as an inspiration for his novel A Reliable Wife.
 Stephen King's book of novellas, Full Dark, No Stars, cites Wisconsin Death Trip as the inspiration for the story 1922.
 The American author Stewart O'Nan "acknowledges his great debt to Michael Lesy," citing Wisconsin Death Trip as an inspiration for his novel A Prayer for the Dying.
 (NB: at least one early Picador edition misattributes this to "Michael Levy".)

 In commentary on the two-disc DVD release of the Bob Dylan biopic I'm Not There, director Todd Haynes said that much of the imagery for the town of Riddle in the Richard Gere segment of the film was inspired by Lesy's book.
-Director Walter Murch also used the book as an historical source for the 1985 cult classic Return to Oz.
+Director Walter Murch also used the book as a historical source for the 1985 cult classic Return to Oz.

 The creators of the show The Heart, She Holler have discussed being influenced by the book in the creation of their show about rural America.

 Author Neil Gaiman cites the book as "hugely influential in the headspace" that led to his 2001 novel American Gods, later adapted into a television series of the same name.